HuuThangTran/Intro-To-GitHub-Mar-2024/README.md

 Workshop example repository for March 2024 series

-This is a great session!
+This is an amazing session!